Here’s the deal why you need to use life insurance

-Dear Michael: How do we make certain we don’t pay any taxes when the time comes?
+Dear Michael: We have read your columns about the state of our country regarding our national debt.
+How do we make certain we don’t pay any taxes when the time comes?
 I know you talk about life insurance, but I don’t want my kids waiting around for me to die before they receive anything.
 I just don’t believe in life insurance all that much.
 What other suggestions do you have? – Seeking Answers.

 Dear Seeking Answers: Saying you don’t believe in life insurance is like saying you don’t believe in CDs, or stock market accounts, or checking accounts.
 It is a financial instrument just like any of these other things with one important difference.

-Over the years, I’ve had people tell me a myriad of superstitions.
+Over the years, I’ve had people tell me they won’t go to the doctor because they don’t want to get sick.
+They have told me you can expect rain if your dog eats green grass.
+They have told me not to walk under a ladder or break a mirror and a myriad of other superstitions.
 How life insurance got lumped into this group I will never know.
 If I buy life insurance I might die?
 Yes, you will die – because no one gets out of life alive – and that is the whole point!

+Many people just have this innate feeling about life insurance that gives them the heebie-jeebies.

 For those people who say I don’t want my kids waiting around until I die to get their inheritance, I have bad news.
 Your kids aren’t going to get ANY inheritance until you die, so does it really matter?